State of Washington Tourism Conference

 Join us for an exciting speed networking session at the conference, where you’ll have the opportunity to connect with your peers in a dynamic and engaging environment.
 Exchange business cards and learn a fun fact about your tourism colleagues, fostering connections that can lead to future collaborations.
 This is a fantastic chance to expand your network, share insights, and discover new opportunities within the tourism industry.
 Don’t miss out on this lively experience.

-Join colleagues for an evening reception at this iconic 150-foot structure in the heart of Riverfront Park.
+Dress to rep your hometown or favorite Washington destination and join colleagues for an evening reception at this iconic 150-foot structure in the heart of Riverfront Park.
 Originally created for the 1974 World’s Fair, the Pavilion underwent renovations from 2017 to 2020 and serves as an amphitheater and event space.

 Sponsored by Visit Spokane